santosh/nvim/README.md

 In `after/ftplugin` directory, you'll find configs related to current filetype based localised settings, overriding the global ones.

-Settings overrided are mosttly one or more of these:
+Settings overridden are mosttly one or more of these:

 - localised mapping to run the file from within vim
 - localised tabwidth and other tab related settings